haidertoqeer/haidertoqeer/README.md

 ### 👋 Hi there, I am [@haidertoqeer](https://twitter.com/ToqeerHaider)
 ---
 ### Let's talk About Me
-Senior Front-End Developer | UX  UI at Pace Technologies (Pvt.)
+Senior Front-End Developer | UX  UI at Pace Technologies (Pvt)
 ---
 - :telescope: I am working as a Software Engineer and contributing to frontend and backend for building web applications.